 Has the College enhanced cleaning and disinfecting regimens?

-Amherst College custodial staff will follow a plan of enhanced cleaning in residence halls, offices, common spaces and restrooms.
+Amherst College custodial staff follows a plan of enhanced cleaning in residence halls, offices, common spaces and restrooms.
 We will provide disinfecting supplies to employees and students; please contact the Service Center at 413-542-2254 if you need them.
 Keeping surfaces clean is a shared responsibility.

 In addition, we ask that you avoid using one another’s phones, desks, offices or other work tools and equipment whenever possible.
 Make sure to wash your hands with soap and water frequently and clean and disinfect work spaces at least once per day.
 Do not use cleaning products that will damage the surfaces being cleaned.
 Please contact the Office of Environmental Health and Safety at 413-542-8189 with questions.